GoogleCloudPlatform/appengine-symfony-starter-project/README.md

 1. If Composer fails to download the dependencies, make sure that your local PHP installation satisfies Composer's [system requirements](https://getcomposer.org/doc/00-intro.md#system-requirements).
 Specifically, [cURL](http://php.net/manual/en/book.curl.php) support is required.

 1. If you see errors about missing the default Cloud Storage bucket, follow the [cloud integration instructions](https://cloud.google.com/appengine/docs/php/googlestorage/setup) to create a default bucket for your project.

+1. It may be useful to **clear the cache**.
+You can do this by issuing a **GET** request to `https://YOUR_PROJECT_NAME.appspot.com/clear_cache.php`.
+You will be promoted for authentication, and then the script will delete symfony's cache from your Cloud Storage Bucket.

 ## Contributing
 Have a patch that will benefit this project?
 Awesome!
 Follow these steps to have it accepted.